johnsonjh/pcdos-crc/README.md

-* If the specified `--bits` value is larger than the native character size a warning is displayed at startup to indicate that each character read from the file will be zero-filled to the requested size.
+* If the specified `--bits` value is larger than the native character size a warning is displayed at startup to indicate that each character read from the file will be zero‑filled to the requested size.

 ### Automatic bit-width detection